Action Replay

 Be that as it may, Action Replay formed part of this belated instruction.
 I don’t think I’d ever been in a play written by a woman before, and it was interesting and salutary to find out how a woman wrote for the opposite sex.
 (I remember thinking, “So that’s how they think we think.
 Oh dear.”)
 Obviously from Fay Weldon’s point of view the men in this play were basically ciphers in the same way so many women characters must be in plays written by men who are so much more interested in and comfortable with the pressures and problems that beset their own sex, so they have their women say just what’s necessary for them to keep the plot ticking over without necessarily exploring any too deeply their individual lives or concerns.
 Ms Weldon wanted to tell the story (or rather, stories – the different potential outcomes to different decisions was half the point of the piece) from her women characters’ POVs, and we blokes could maybe learn something by shutting up and listening for a change.

 Telling a bunch of women what’s what.
 My character Stephen seemed to do rather a lot of this before he shagged most of them.
-In this scene I seem to remember they’re managing to take the piss out of him without him realising it.
+In this scene, I seem to remember, they’re managing to take the piss out of him without him realising it.
 I look like I’ve just been interrupted halfway through an audition for Riverdance.
 Note the fingers pointing towards the crotch in an instinctive form of primitive genital display.

 l to r: Beverley K, Louise E, Sue R, RAS